Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Results

 \subsection{Performance Metrics}

-To quantify MSTM’s predictive accuracy, we evaluate four metrics at each time step and field: mean squared error (MSE), intersection over union (IoU) on the material indicator, structural similarity index measure (SSIM), and relative conservation of mass (CM).
-Appendix~\ref{app:metrics} details the formulas and averaging conventions.
-MSE measures the average squared difference between predicted and true field values\cite{goodfellow2016deep}, IoU quantifies overlap between predicted and true material masks using a soft interval membership\cite{jaccard1912distribution}, SSIM assesses perceptual similarity in luminance, contrast and structure\cite{wang2004image}, and CM computes the relative error in total mass to check conservation properties\cite{leveque2002finite}.
-Figure~\ref{fig:metrics:combined} plots the time evolution of these metrics for 91 porous and 325 lattice test simulations (panels a and b, respectively), while Table~\ref{metrics_table} summarizes their averages and standard deviations.
+To quantify MSTM’s predictive accuracy, we evaluate five complementary metrics: mean squared error (MSE), intersection over union (IoU) on the material indicator, structural similarity index measure (SSIM), relative conservation of mass (CM), and a pressure-based normalized shock-front location error ($\mathrm{SFE}_{\mathrm{norm}}$). \ref{app:metrics} details the formulas and averaging conventions.
+MSE measures the average squared difference between predicted and true field values\cite{goodfellow2016deep}, IoU quantifies overlap between predicted and true material masks using a soft interval membership\cite{jaccard1912distribution}, SSIM assesses perceptual similarity in luminance, contrast and structure\cite{wang2004image}, CM computes the relative error in total mass to check conservation properties\cite{leveque2002finite}, and $\mathrm{SFE}_{\mathrm{norm}}$ measures the absolute difference between predicted and true pressure-front positions normalized by the 60-cell axial domain length.
+The reported metric values are computed on the normalized fields used by the network, with each field scaled to $[0,1]$ using training-set extrema.
+Figure~\ref{fig:metrics:combined} plots the time evolution of MSE, IoU, SSIM, CM, and $\mathrm{SFE}_{\mathrm{norm}}$ for 91 porous and 325 architected lattice test simulations (panels a and b, respectively), while Table~\ref{metrics_table} summarizes the corresponding aggregate performance metrics.
+MSE, RMSE, SSIM, IoU, and CM are computed on the normalized fields used by the network, and $\mathrm{SFE}_{\mathrm{norm}}$ is reported as the front-location error divided by the 60-cell axial domain length.